 MHOR Bread, Callander

-This fab, wee artisan bakery and cafe has a touch of Glasgow’s West End about it, run by the same infectiously upbeat Lewis clan who run the cracking MHOR Fish upmarket chippy just along the high street.
+This fab, wee artisan bakery (cafe hasn't yet reopened) has a touch of Glasgow’s West End about it, run by the same infectiously upbeat Lewis clan who run the cracking MHOR Fish upmarket chippy just along the high street.
 Fantastic flat whites, notorious giant meringues, stonking haggis pies.

 Deli Ecosse, Callander

-This cracking deli is run by the super-friendly Julie Carmichael and her Mum.
-It’s in a lovely airy, converted 19th century church hall, with great coffee, dangerously delicious cakes, a lovely wood-burning stove, and daily homemade breakfast and lunch.
+This cracking super-friendly deli is in a lovely airy, converted 19th century church hall, with great coffee, dangerously delicious cakes, a lovely wood-burning stove, and daily homemade breakfast and lunch.

 Courtyard Cafe, Fintry